scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 .. class:: keywords

-   numpy, scipy, numba, compiling, spectroscopy, hpc
+   NumPy, SciPy, Numba, JIT compile, spectroscopy, HPC, MPI, Dask

 Introduction
 ------------

-Though dark energy is estimated to comprise over 70 percent of our universe, it is not currently well-understood (stephen which papers should i cite for this?).
+Though dark energy is estimated to comprise over 70 percent of our universe, it is not currently well-understood :cite:`peebles_cosmological_2003,mortonson_dark_2013`.
 Many experiments are seeking to uncover more information about the nature of dark energy; once such experiment is DESI (the Dark Energy Spectroscopic Instrument) :cite:`noauthor_dark_nodate`.
 The goal of the DESI experiment is, over 5 years, to map 30 million galaxies and use spectroscopically obtained redshift data to obtain their distances.
-This information will allow create the most detailed 3D map of the universe to be constructed.
-It is hoped that this 3D map will help support or rule out some of the current theories of dark energy.
+This information will allow the most detailed 3D map of the universe to be constructed, which will help better understand the role of dark energy throughout the history of the universe.
 An image of the Mayall telescope, in Kitt Peak, Arizona, where the DESI instrument is installed, is shown in Figure :ref:`kittpeak`